Photo: Courtesy of Pexels

 A study into business communication out of Vanderbilt University in Nashville found that high-status employees tended to write shorter, more curt messages than their lower-ranking employees.
 This was partly to save time, but also as a sign of their authority.
 They felt more confident doing away with unnecessary questions and social niceties.

 Steve Jobs was famous for his abrupt email manner, even when replying to customers.
-When an Apple user in Sweden emailed to ask if it was possible to synch his iPhone data with the latest iPad, he was astonished to get a reply from the Apple founder himself.
+When an Apple user in Sweden emailed to ask if it was possible to sync his iPhone data with the latest iPad, he was astonished to get a reply from the Apple founder himself.
 It consisted of a one-word answer: “No”.

 To some, brevity taken to this extreme might seem rude, but you could argue that Steve did answer the question.
 In an age where Twitter limits our word counts and online newspapers break down current affairs into bite-size nuggets, should we be equally economical with our email language?